ADVERTISEMENT

 If you’re navigating life with Functional Neurological Disorder (FND) and experiencing feelings of isolation, fear, and neglect, it’s important to know that you’re not alone.
 Living with FND can indeed be daunting and overwhelming.

-This blog aims to shed light on the challenges of FND, emphasizing the need for a comprehensive and trauma-informed approach to understanding and addressing this complex condition.
 I hope that I can empower you to take ownership of your healing journey, even if doctors have brushed you aside.
 I truly believe by recognizing the connection between physical symptoms and emotional factors, people with FND can embark on a journey toward more effective healing.

 Functional Neurological Disorder (FND) Resources